KingDigweed/Tsunami/README.md

 # Tsunami
-An superior alternative to LOIC and Switchblade
+A superior alternative to LOIC and Switchblade

 Tsunami is a more professional and efficient version of the network stress tester / denial of service tools known as LOIC (Low Orbit Ion Cannon) and